dymaxionlabs/python-sdk/docs/index.rst

   #=> True

-You can download the results when the prediction job is finished.
+You can download the results when the prediction job has completed.

 .. code-block:: python

   for path in pools_detector.prediction_job.metadata["results_files"]:
       File.get(path).download("results/")

 Contents